 “Strike one!” yelled the umpire.

-I backed out of the box, beads of sweat breaking out on my forehead, my entire body thumping to a racing pulse.
+I backed out of the box, beads of sweat breaking out on my forehead, my entire body thumping to a racing pulse that clogged my ears.
 My heartbeat sounded like the footsteps of a giant.
-Struggling for breath, I pulled out an inhaler from my back pocket.
+Struggling for air, I pulled out an inhaler from my back pocket.
 Two pumps.
 Whisp-whisp.
 “Ahhh.”

-Hearing boo’s and jeer’s rain down from the stands, I wanted to curl up in a ball right there on the field.
+Hearing boos and jeers rain down from the stands, I wanted to curl up in a ball right there on the field.
 Even some of my teammates began to heckle.
-But it wasn’t me they were aiming at; the pitcher was the one in there sights.
+I was never really sure if they liked me.
+But listening to their taunts, I realized it wasn’t me they were aiming for; the pitcher was the one in their sights.
 I’d never heard anything like it before.
 Nobody ever stood up to this guy.
 He pushed everyone around, literally.
-Sometimes into lockers, or trashcans, once, he shoved a guy into the girl’s locker room.
-But they were on my side.
+Sometimes he forced them into lockers, or trashcans.
+Once he even shoved a guy into the girl’s locker room.
+But they were actually on my side.
+On my team.
 It had always been him against me, and that never turned out well.
 Now, something was different.
 Was it the uniform?
 Was this really just a question of laundry?

-Whether in a moment of weakness or strength, I’ll never be sure, but I joined in by yelling, “Where’s your magic feather?”
+Whether in a moment of weakness or strength— I’ll never be sure— I joined in by yelling, “Where’s your magic feather?”
 His eyes shot over in my direction; I dropped the bat, covering my mouth with both hands.
 Where did that come from?
 It was a veil reference to the movie Dumbo, but it got a good response from the dugout.
 For the first time all season, I felt a connection with the guys.

 Behind me, a low chant began; it was Al’s voice.
 It spread from one end to the other, turning into a chorus.
 Looking over my shoulder, I saw Coach kneeling in the entrance, the guys hanging on the fence, little hands and feet poking out of the chain-link.
 It was being repeated over and over.
 “Let’s go Bee-ees, let’s go!” clap-clap.
 It even got picked up by some of the parents.
 I felt my mouth stretch all the way to my ears; for the first time that night, I smiled.
-This thing was bigger then just me.
-It was the last inning of the last game.
-If we don’t win, we don’t make the playoffs.
+This thing was bigger than just me.
+I held up the bat and dug back into the batter’s box, kicking up a cloud of dust.
+The smell of soil mixed with the odor of freshly cut grass.
+I kept the barrel high, and my chin tucked.
+It was time to slay this Dragon.